About Safe Havens

 What are safe havens?

 Safe havens operate differently from community to community.
-Some rely on networks of foster care homes.
+Some rely on foster care networks.
 Others use the additional kennel space of a local humane society or veterinarian.
-In some cases, domestic violence shelters house victims and pets together, either in the same area or in dedicated kennel space at the domestic violence shelter.
+In some cases, domestic violence shelters or homeless shelters house people and pets together, either in the same area or in dedicated kennel space at the shelter.

-They can be independent nonprofit organizations or formal partnerships between domestic violence agencies and animal agencies or groups.
-Depending on the local arrangement, family members may be able to visit their pets while they are in safe-keeping.
-How long a pet may stay in a safe haven again will depend on the local arrangement.
-Confidentiality of the pet’s location is highly guarded in order to protect the pets and their family members.
+They can be independent nonprofit organizations or formal partnerships between domestic violence or homeless shelters and animal welfare agencies.
+Depending on the specific program, family members may be able to visit their pets while they are in safe-keeping, and the pet’s length of stay may vary.
+In cases of domestic violence, confidentiality of the pet’s location is highly guarded in order to protect the pets and their family members.

-Until AWI established the Safe Havens Mapping Project, there were only incomplete directories of safe havens—sheltering services that could accommodate the pets of domestic violence survivors.
-The Safe Havens Mapping Project addressed this through an integrated, comprehensive state-by-state directory of safe havens.
+Before Safe Havens for Pets was launched, there were only incomplete directories of sheltering services that could accommodate the pets of domestic violence survivors.
+Safe Havens for Pets established an integrated, comprehensive state-by-state directory of safe havens.
 The entities included in the directory, which is subject to ongoing refinement and updating, either provide sheltering services for the animals of domestic violence survivors or have a relationship with an entity that does.

 About the Animal Welfare Institute